Harshil2107/gem5-resources-repo/src/gapbs/README.md

 After this process succeeds, the disk image can be found on the `src/gapbs/disk-image-ubuntu-24-04`.

 This gapbs image uses the prebuilt ubuntu 24.04 image as a base image.
 The gapbs image also throws the same exit events as the base image.
+For more details on the exit events, check out the [Boot Sequences](#boot-sequences) section.

-Each benchmark also has its regions of intrests annotated and they throw a `gem5-bridge workbegin` and `gem5-bridge workend` exit event.
+Each benchmark also has its regions of interest annotated and they throw a `gem5-bridge workbegin` and `gem5-bridge workend` exit event.

+## What's on the disk?

+- username: gem5
+- password: 12345

+- The `gem5-bridge`(m5) utility is installed in `/usr/local/bin/gem5-bridge`.
+- `libm5` is installed in `/usr/local/lib/`.
+- The headers for `libm5` are installed in `/usr/local/include/gem5-bridge`.
+For more information on m5, read the following [documentation](https://www.gem5.org/documentation/general_docs/m5ops/).
+- `gapbs` benchmark suite with ROI annotations.
+The built binaries are in the path `/home/gem5/gapbs/`.
+- Two real graphs: `soc-LiveJournal1` and `facebook_combined`

+Thus, you should be able to build packages on the disk and easily link to the gem5-bridge library.

+The disk has network disabled by default to improve boot time in gem5.

+If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` to `/etc/netplan/00-installer-config.yaml`.

 ## Init Process and Exit Events